PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- His darkness-infused Steelhardt causes him to achieve quasi-lichdom through unique means:
 			- Should his body ever die, his soul will be kept safe in his Steelhardt until it is placed into a new body.
 			- The survivors of his onslaughts get the unrelenting urge to find Vorak and kill him, but if Vorak is dead they find the Steelhardt instead.
-			- The rage consumed them, and forces them to plunge the artifact into their own chest, killing them, and allowing Vorak to resurrect through their body.
+			- Once one of the survivors finds his Steehardt, rage consumes them, and forces them to plunge the artifact into their own chest, killing them, and allowing Vorak to resurrect through their body.
+			- This process can only be stopped through a ritual involving a Siberys Dragonshard

 	- Woe
 		- Was originally a human soldier fighting in the Last war under his commanding officer, Forge.